AntoineViau/tweetx86/readme.md

 # TweetX86

-Pure client-side combination of Nasm, DosBox and WebAssembly to show off yout x86 skills in a tweet (or more).
+Pure client-side combination of Nasm, DosBox and WebAssembly to show off your x86 skills in a tweet (or more).
 You can play with it here : http://www.antoineviau.com/tweetx86

 ## What ?